DBA-MdAnasMiah/Database-Administration-SQL/Auditing-compliance/Capture_login_only.md

-Step 3: This will enable the audit and it's specs
+Step 3: This will enable the audit and it's specs so execute it.

 ```sql